SaanilTaneja/AI-Project-Risk-Prediction/README.md

 python generate_data.py
 ```

-This will create a file named `project_data.csv` in your project directory.
+This will create two files in your project directory:-
+project_data_with_labels.csv – includes labels (for training)
+project_data.csv – features only (for prediction)

 ---